erithobra/sequelize-intro/README.md

 This file tells the database to create a `fruits` table.
 It also defines each column's name and Sequelize datatype.

+A Migration in Sequelize is javascript file which exports two functions, `up` and `down`, that dictate how to perform the migration and undo it.
+You define those functions manually, but you don't call them manually; they will be called automatically by the CLI.
+In these functions, you should simply perform whatever queries you need, with the help of `sequelize.query` and whichever other methods Sequelize provides to you.

 #### Run the Migrations